ariga/atlas/doc/md/guides/deploying/k8s-flux.md

 are ready, i.e. have the `Ready` condition marked as `True`.
 The readiness state of a Kustomization is determined by its last applied status condition.

-For example, assuming we have a scenario where our application is comprised of two services, a `backend` service and a `database` service.
+For example, let's assume we have a scenario where our application is comprised of two services, a `backend` service and a `database` service.
 The `backend` service depends on the `database` service, and we want to ensure that the `database` service is ready before the `backend` service is applied.
 We can codify this dependency in the following way: